j-jalving/statamic-autograph/README.md

 The interface is made as simple as possible for your users.
 Simply select a user and template, then submit.
 A preview and the HTML code will be displayed, ready to copy.

 ![alt text](https://github.com/j-jalving/statamic-autograph/blob/main/screenshot.png?raw=true)

+## Troubleshooting

+#### • The user dropdown is empty
+Make sure the `user_collection` config value is correct.

+#### • The templates dropdown is empty
+Check the path to the templates folder in your config (default: `resources/views/autograph`) and make sure it has at least one `.antlers.html` file in it.

+#### • My images don't load
+Do your images work in the preview window, but they wont't load your my email client?
+Make sure you use the `full_url` modifier on your image url's.